Having a baby is one of the hardest things a woman can do. You literally agree to give up your body for another human being. That’s pretty impressive.

 Breastfeeding is a perfect example of this.
 You’ve just pushed a baby out of your nether regions, or even better, had it cut out of you, only to find out that the crazy changes your body is going through aren’t even close to done.

 You have 2-3 days to recover from labor and get used to your extra soft and squishy shape when all of a sudden, your boobs are as hard as rocks and as big as cantaloupes.
-Then there’s the bras that look like they require a degree in engineering to operate, the chaffing, the leaking and so much more.
+Then there are the bras that look like they require a degree in engineering to operate, the chaffing, the leaking and so much more.

 Top that off with the fact that you’re exhausted and that both you and your baby have a HUGE learning curve to make this nursing thing work.
 It’s enough to overwhelm any mom.